realA10001986/Dash-Gauges/README.md

 ### Connecting a TCD by wire

 >Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place, and there is no way to remote-control the Gauges through the TCD by wire.
-Therefore I strongly recommend a wireless BTTFN connection, see immediately below.
+A wireless connection over BTTFN/WiFi is much more powerful and therefore recommended over a wired connection.

-For wiring information of my DIY solution, please see [here](https://github.com/realA10001986/Dash-Gauges/blob/main/DIY/README.md#connecting-a-tcd-to-the-dash-gauges-by-wire).
+For wiring information of the DIY solution, please see [here](https://github.com/realA10001986/Dash-Gauges/blob/main/DIY/README.md#connecting-a-tcd-to-the-dash-gauges-by-wire).

 With the wiring in place, head to the Config Portal and set the option **_TCD connected by wire_**.
 On the TCD, the option "Control props connected by wire" must be set.